 By this time, the students will have guessed Tiger Woods.
 They will then cross Tiger Woods off their list.

-This game works for almost any topic such as animals, food, clothing or people in the class!
+This game works for almost any topic such as animals, food, clothing (check this out: teaching clothing) or people in the class!

 Teaching Tips for Guessing Game